isomerpages/csc-knowledge/_digital-issue-01/Opinion: Identities and Institutions—The Needs of a New Era.md

 <p>Discussions about identity are not new, but like much else, they seem to have accelerated.
 We feel that we have entered a new era.
 Something that was already challenging has become exponentially so under the pressures of what we subsume under the term “globalisation”: accelerated (technological) change and its impact on our selves—individually and collectively; privately and publicly; in the corporate and public sector—but also increased interdependence due to revolutions in transport, communications, trade and finance.</p>

 <p>One of the key challenges is that identity has become less and less exclusively defined by a sense of place.
-Geographical ties have been loosening for a long time: Benedict Anderson pinpoints the beginnings of the shift to the emergence of “print capitalism” and a technological advance (the printing press) that allowed us to bridge distance, and imagine the community that we are a part of as distinct from our immediate community of life, the people with whom we share a space.<sup class=".notestop"><a href=".notestop">2</a></sup></p>
+Geographical ties have been loosening for a long time: Benedict Anderson pinpoints the beginnings of the shift to the emergence of “print capitalism” and a technological advance (the printing press) that allowed us to bridge distance, and imagine the community that we are a part of as distinct from our immediate community of life, the people with whom we share a space.<sup><a href="#notes">2</a></sup></p>

 <div class="break">